ZQHCodeBase/Summer-2024-Projects/README.md

 Make sure to input the right tickers and formatting.
 I.e. AAPL,MSFT,TSLA,KO,XOM,NVDA,INTC   (or just copy this as a prove of concept for the code)

 Enjoy!
 And I sincerely hope no errors occur.
-*Ensure that yoy are connected to the internet as the code pulls data from 2 APIs, alphavantage and yfinance*
+*Ensure that you are connected to the internet as the code pulls data from 2 APIs, alphavantage and yfinance*